Logner/weather-dashboard/README.md

 Enter Key is enabled for quicker searching, i am currently showing 5-day forecasts.

-as always - this is a responsive app!
+as always - this is a (semi) responsive app!

 This project is deployed at: https://logner.github.io/weather-dashboard